25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ## Exception Handling

-You can throw exceptions using the `throw` statement and handle them using the `try...catch` statements.
+You can throw exceptions using the `throw` statement and handle them using the `try...catch` statements

 ### `throw` Statement